TreasureUzoma/tastreesClone/README.md

-# TastressClone
+# TastreesClone

-TatressClone is an AI powered web applications built with Next.JS, that allows users to generate recipes from images of food or ingredients uploaded instantly.
+TatreesClone is an AI powered web applications built with Next.JS, that allows users to generate recipes from images of food or ingredients uploaded instantly.

 ## Features